silvanmelchior/PiRobo/README.md

 ## About

-This repo contains software that enables AlphaBot to be programed and controled over the web.
+This repo contains software that enables AlphaBot to be programed and controlled over the web.

 ## Installation